What is Takt Time?

 CT [3] = NPT [90] / U [30]

-Since your cycle time equals 3 hours per hook and your takt time equals 2 hours, your team isn’t keeping up with demand.
-You’d better do something about that!
+Since your cycle time is 3 hours per hook and your Takt Time is 2 hours, your team isn't keeping up with demand.
+You'd better do something about that!

 Takt Time vs. Cycle Time

-Takt time measures customer demand; cycle time measures work.
-In the above example, you can see that your team isn’t working enough to meet demand.
+Takt Time measures customer demand; Cycle Time measures work.
+In the above example, you can see that your team isn't working fast enough to meet demand.
 To meet demand, you need to raise your CT.

 CT [1.5] = NPT [90] / U [60]

-However, you now wonder if your company is overproducing.
+But now is your team overproducing?
 Should you really keep up this pace?
 Will your production facility rapidly become overcrowded with surplus crochet hooks?

-Continuing the crochet hook example, say your customers order via carrier swallows for the romance of it all.
-How will this added time lag affect your business?
+Continuing with the crochet hooks.
+Say your hooks ship via carrier pigeon, just for the romance of it all.
+How will the time lag impact your business?

 How to calculate Lead Time?

-If it takes an unladen swallow 10 minutes to deliver an order from another part of the city and 20 minutes to return with a crochet hook in its beak, your lead time will equal 2:
+If it takes an unladen pigeon 10 minutes to deliver an order request, and 20 minutes to return with a crochet hook in its beak, your lead time will equal 2:

 LT [2 hours] = WT [10 minutes] + CT [1.5 hours] + DT [20 minutes]